-With the initiative, the European Commission wants to create an overall structure for its approach towards European performing arts and in particular the theatre sector.
-The medium-term aim is to translate this into a strategic way to support the sector.
+The aim behind establishing the European Theatre Initiative was also to create an overall policy approach towards European performing arts and in particular the theatre sector.

-The Commission has carried out several actions so far together with sectoral and institutional stakeholders and based on the experience of projects supported under the Creative Europe programme.
+Under the European Theatre Initiative, the European Commission has carried out several actions in close collaboration with sectoral and institutional stakeholders under the Creative Europe programme.

 Actions taken to date